Arash-Barabadi/ROS2/README.md

 #### install :
 ### In the installation folder, you will find a 'setup.bash' script as well as a 'local_setup.bash' script.
 ### So if I want to use whatever I've created in this workspace, I have to source local_setup.bash script.

+#### "local_setup.bash" simply sources the workspace project1_ws (Overlay Workspace).
+When using the "local_setup.bash" script, I can access everything I've created in the project1_ws workspace. "setup.bash" will use the project1_ws (overlay) and the global ROS2 installation (underlay workspace).
+For simplicity, the following command should be written into the .bashrc file to use the "setup.bash".